Knlsharma/karate/.github/CONTRIBUTING.md

    - Install **Eclipse** from [this link](http://www.eclipse.org/downloads/).
    - (optional) Install Maven from [this link](http://maven.apache.org), if you need to build the project from the **command-line**.

- Have some issue with setting up the project?
+ ## Still Facing an Issue?
+Don't worry follow the below links

    - [How to open the project in Eclipse as a Maven project?](https://stackoverflow.com/a/36242422/143475)
    - [Maven is not able to install the dependencies behind proxy!]()
-   - Not listed here?
+   - If Not listed here?
 Kindly search on **Google / Stack Overflow**.
 If you don't find a solution, feel free to open up a new issue in the issue tracker and maybe subsequently add it here.

 ## Documentation